-For Part A, participants who met eligibility criteria were randomized in a 1:1:1 ratio to 1 of 3 treatment groups on Day 1 using an IWRS, and assigned a subject number.
-Randomization is not stratified.
+For Part A, participants who met eligibility criteria were randomized in a 1:1 ratio to 1 of 2 treatment groups on Day 1 using an interactive web response system (IWRS) and assigned a subject number.
+Randomization was not stratified.
 Part B is not randomized.